peterprescott/a1-dissertation/md/draft.md

 first cross streets, of any type, encountered in both directions away from the respondent's house".

-The face-block is of particular interest to us, because it offers a unit of analysis that is primary from both the perspectives necessary to a robust neighbourhood ontology, both that of physical structure and of cognitive mapping.
+The face-block is of particular interest, because it offers a unit of analysis that is primary from both perspectives necessary to a robust neighbourhood ontology, both those of physical structure and of cognitive mapping.
 In the last decade the explosion of ubiquitous urban data [@DArribas-Bel2014] has catalyzed significant advances in the morphological analysis of urban physical structure, with the studies of